+The CTP shall address:

-In developing the CTP, pursuant to Sections 65072 and 65072.1, Caltrans shall address how the state will achieve maximum feasible emissions reductions in order to attain a statewide reduction of greenhouse gas emissions to 1990 levels by 2020 as required by the California Global Warming Solutions Act of 2006 [Division 25.5 (commencing with Section 38500) of the Health and Safety Code], and 80 percent below 1990 levels by 2050, taking into consideration the use of alternative fuels, new vehicle technology, tailpipe emissions reductions, and expansion of public transit, commuter rail, intercity rail, bicycling, and walking.
+- How the state will achieve maximum feasible emissions reductions in order to attain a statewide reduction of greenhouse gas emissions to 1990 levels by 2020 and 40 percent below 1990 levels by December 31, 2030. - How the plan is consistent with, and supports attaining, all state ambient air quality standards, taking into consideration the use of alternative fuels, new vehicle technology, tailpipe emissions reductions, ride sharing, vehicle pooling, and expansion of public transit, commuter rail, intercity rail, bicycling, and walking.
 The plan shall identify the statewide integrated multimodal transportation system needed to achieve these results.
-Furthermore, this section requires the the plan to contain a forecast of emerging technology and their impacts on the state transportation system, as well as a review of progress implementation previous CTP iterations.